orientechnologies/orientdb-docs/PHP-ID.md

 #### Using Cluster ID

-In addition to these approaches, you can also partially instantiate a record by only providing it with a Cluster ID.
+In addition to these approaches, you can also partially instantiate an ID by only providing it with a Cluster ID.
 For instance,

 ```php
 $rid = new ID(5);